SalemMorelli/DataCamp---R-language/README.md

-# DataCamp---R-language
-Exercises and notes from DataCamp on the R language for financial modelling.
+Exercises and notes from DataCamp on the R language for data modelling.

 # Chapter 1
 ## Exercise 2